josh-works/josh-works.github.io/_posts/2024-05-03-continuous-blood-glucose-monitor.md

 - [The Case against Sugar](https://www.amazon.com/Case-Against-Sugar-GARY-TAUBES/dp/184627639X/) hilarious and sad, I read it in ~2017
 - [It Starts with the Egg: How the Science of Egg Quality Can Help You Get Pregnant Naturally, Prevent Miscarriage, and Improve Your Odds in IVF](https://www.amazon.com/Starts-Egg-Pregnant-Naturally-Miscarriage/dp/0999676180) Read this in 2020.
 Turns out 'egg quality' at least partially boils down to 'healthy and available mitochondrial energy generation pathways', which is completely coherent with the above 3 links.

 _Tripping Over The Truth_ is the most impactful book here, to me.
-It outlines a common feature among all cancers - the cell energy generation pathway common to healthy cells breaks and the mitochondria start to generate energy via fermenting environmentally available sugar (blood glucose).
+It outlines a common feature among all cancers - that the cellular energy generation pathway in normal cells breaks and the mitochondria start to generate energy via fermenting environmentally available sugar (blood glucose).
+Virtually all cancer cells obtain energy via this alternative energy generation pathway.

 There's *ahem* several upstream/downstream implications.

 These books all are coherent with each other around things like:

 - Sugar interacts with the body's endocrine system, thus it has the same effects on the human body as hormones.
 You know how when children hit puberty, they change in ways unrelated to how much food they are or are not eating?
-Sugar has a close-enough effect at any chronic level
+Sugar has a close-enough effect at any chronic level.
+- half of the dry weight of your body is mitocondria
 - Mitochondria _and_ one's gut bacteria all sorta... matter.
 And can be healthy or unhealthy.

 This layers on top of a change I made to my life in 2015 - I read the NerdFitness guide to Intermittent Fasting, and jived with it.
 I stopped eating breakfast, started doing the 16/8 'intermittent fasting' plan; I stopped eating breakfast, and moved my breakfest omelette + veggies to my lunchtime meal.
 Everything else stayed the same.